audibleblink/secblog/content/posts/Accidentally Graphing DLL Hijacks in All Electron Apps/index.md

 Out of all the EXEs in APPDATA, why these?
 With the exception of maybe 2, I noticed that they're all Electron apps.

-Let me pause here and say, that the search order path in Windows is indeed a feature.
+Let me pause here and say, that the Dll path search order in Windows is indeed a feature.
 This isn't very exciting or new.
 At best we have code execution or persistence.
 Teams.exe may be worth noting, since it's signed by Microsoft.
-The interesting part here, I think, is for objective-based Red Team engagements.
+The interesting part here, I think, is for long haul, objective-based Red Team engagements.
 Red Teams aren't in a hurry to exploit the world.
 Depending on the objective, gathering information which leads to objectives is the goal.
 I'll be honest, Red Teaming can sometimes be down-right boring.
 Sometimes it's kicking in (metaphorical) doors but sometimes it's just a stakeout.

 I googled around for similar research to see if anyone had beaten me to the punch.